-Figure 20: Historical Visual Condition Rating Data for Sealed Roads percentage of flushing to just over 1%.
+Figure 20: Historical Visual Condition Rating Data for Sealed Roads

+The historical data shows that condition significantly improved in 1998 and since then has remained relatively stable, with the exception of potholes which have increased in the 2008 survey.
+This survey also shows very low percentages of alligator cracking, rutting, shoving and slightly increased percentage of flushing to just over 1%.
 The data shows that although the general condition of the pavement and surfacing remains stable, there is an increase in isolated pothole pavement failures.
 This indicates that maintenance intervention levels for sealed roads are appropriate to maintain the condition of the pavements at an acceptable level (given current infrastructure), but a greater focus may be required on completing pavement repairs to a good standard in isolated areas.